jcrodriguez1989/chatgpt/README.md

 *** ChatGPT input:

 What do you think about R language?
-As an AI language model, I don't have personal opinions or beliefs, but I can provide you with information about R programming.
-R is a high-level programming language designed for data analysis, statistical computing, and graphics.
-It is widely used in various fields, including finance, biology, social sciences, and engineering, due to its powerful data visualization and statistical analysis capabilities.
-R also has a vast library of packages, making it easy to perform specialized tasks such as machine learning, data mining, and text analysis.
-Overall, R is an essential tool for data analysts, statisticians, and researchers.
+As an AI language model, I do not have personal opinions, but I can tell you some facts about R programming language.
+R is a widely-used open source programming language and software environment for statistical computing and graphics.
+It is a popular tool for data analysis, data visualization, and machine learning.
+R has a large and active community of users and developers who contribute to packages and libraries that extend its functionality.
+R is also known for its flexibility and versatility, making it a powerful tool for data scientists, statisticians, and researchers.
 ```

 #### `comment_code`